tr3ck3r/linklight/exercises/ansible_engine/8-molecule/README.md

     │       └── tests
     │           ├── test_default.py
     │           └── test_default.pyc
-    ├── README.md
+    ├── README.md                             <--- information about the role
-    ├── tasks
-    │   └── main.yml
+    ├── tasks                                 <--- tasks for the role │   └── main.yml
-    └── vars
-        └── main.yml
+    └── vars                                  <--- other variables for the role └── main.yml
 ```

-Most of these are standard and considered best practice:

-defaults - default values to variables for the role
-handlers - specific handlers to notify based on actions in Ansible
-meta - Ansible-Galaxy info for the role if you are uploading this to Ansible-Galaxy
-molecule - molecule specific information (configuration, instance information, playbooks to run with molecule, etc)
-README.md - Information about the role.
-tasks - tasks for the role
-vars - other variables for the role
+This command uses ansible-galaxy behind the scenes to generate a new Ansible role.
+It then injects a molecule directory in the role, and sets it up to run builds and test runs in a docker environment.

+The molecule/default directory is probably the most interesting.

 ## Summary: The Finished Playbook